 Quick summary: How much you should respect those “use within” guidelines depends on the food’s characteristics (especially how much water is potentially available to microbes and how acidic the food is), how you’ve handled the food, and your own tolerance for pushing limits.
+In most cases, the food won’t become unsafe at the end of that window.
+If you wait long enough after the “use within” period, however, it might decline in quality and be more likely to succumb to spoilage.
+And, in the rare case where a pathogen is present and able to reproduce (particularly in moist, non-acidic foods), it will have had more time to boost its numbers.

-When you break the seal, the food could be contaminated by anything from an airborne spore to a spoon you licked and then stuck back in the jar.
 Additionally, exposure to oxygen speeds some foods’ decline as it promotes the growth of some microbes and oxidizes fats, making them rancid.
-Foods packaged with minimal or no oxygen can last a while, but then age quickly once oxygen rushes in after the container is opened.
+Food companies package certain foods with with minimal or no oxygen.
+This helps them last a while, but then age quickly once oxygen rushes in after the container or bag is opened.

 Glass explained: “As long as the consumer is careful about keeping non-ready-to-eat raw food and perishable ready-to-eat foods separate (different cutting boards, utensils, etc.), hands and surfaces are thoroughly washed, they are far less likely to recontaminate the opened package.”